Erin’s Recipe Rundown

 Can I use something in place of the sugar in these pumpkin muffins?

 Sugar is a key ingredient for the correct texture and structure of these muffins.
 Some reviewers have used coconut sugar in place of the brown sugar with good results.
-I haven’t experimented with many other sugar substitutes but it you do, leave me a comment below to help others!
+I haven’t experimented with many other sugar substitutes, but it you do, leave me a comment below to help others!

 Can I make these into mini gluten-free pumpkin muffins?

-5 from 28 votes
+4.97 from 56 votes

 The Best Gluten-Free Pumpkin Muffins